gitlabhq/gitlabhq/doc/user/discussions/index.md

 Relying to a non-discussion comment will convert the non-discussion comment to a threaded discussion once the reply is submitted.

 This feature only exists for Issues, Merge requests, and Epics.
-Commits, Snippets and Merge request diff discussions are not supported.
+Commits, Snippets and Merge request diff discussions are not supported yet.

 [ce-5022]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5022
 [ce-7125]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/7125